Computing the non-properness set of real polynomial maps in the plane: Computing the multiplicity sets

+If Thm.~\ref{thm:special_case-odd} does not apply, then we need to consider the intersection points of $\cCr$ with the discriminant of $f$, say $\cD$.
+Recall that $\cD$ is defined by a polynomial in $\ZZ[y_1, y_2]$ and has size $(\sOO(d^2), \sOO(d^2 + d\tau))$.
+Consequently, we partition $\cC$ using these intersection points and we test which curve segments contribute to the Jelonek set of $f$.

-\begin{enumerate}[(C1)] \item The point $p$ is a generic point in $\cJ_f$. \item There exists a point $q\not\in\cJ_f$ and a small-enough ball in $\RR^2$ around $p$ such that the number of real solutions (counted with multiplicities) of $f-p=0$ is smaller than the number of real solutions to $f-q=0$. \end{enumerate} Therefore, it suffices to test condition~\ref{it:p_viscinity} for a generic point $p$ in $\cC_\rho$.
-To do this, we perform the following steps
+To do so, we choose a generic point, say $p$, at each curve segment and we rely on the fact that the following two conditions are equivalent: \begin{enumerate}[(C1)] \item The point $p$ is a generic point in $\cJ_f$. \item There exists a point $q\not\in\cJ_f$ outside a small-enough ball in $\RR^2$ around $p$ such that the number of real solutions (counted with multiplicities) of $f-p=0$ is smaller than the number of real solutions to $f-q=0$. \end{enumerate}